logo

 When the tree house stops spinning, the Frog Creek kids find Camelot is not what they expected.
 There are no celebrations, music or laughter.
 A Dark Wizard has cast a spell over Camelot, taking away all the fun.

-A history book usually help explain why the Dark Wizard casted the spell, but not in this case.
+A history book usually helps explain why the Dark Wizard casted the spell, but not in this case.
 As Morgan le Fay explains, no history book can help, because Camelot is not real.
 It never existed, Camelot is a legend.
 There is no basis in reality.

 Jack and Annie go visit King Arthur and Queen Guinevere, who greet them warmly.
 However, the Frog Creek kids soon learn the source of the trouble.
 Three of the knights are missing: Sir Lancelot, Sir Galahad and Sir Percival.
 They never returned from their mission to recapture Camelot’s joy from the Otherworld.